FUMBBLPlus/boardball/mod/README.txt

 boardball and do a new installation.

 Start
 -----

 1. Click on a Play or Spectate link in FUMBBL.
 Either you will

    a) be able to open the JNLP file with Boardball immediately
+   b) or you are able to add another program to open with
-   b) or you are able to save the file.
+   c) or you are able to save the file

    In case of (a), you are done.
+   In case of (b), browse BOARDBALL.BAT to run with.
+Hopefully this has to be
+      done only once.

 2. The downloaded JNLP file should be listed in the Downloads bar or menu of your Browser.